CytoidCommunity/Cytoid-wiki/docs/en/charting/level.json.md

 ### level.json template

-You may copy this template and fill in the blank values with information relevant to your chart. **Remember, if a parameter requires a string value, type inside `""`; if an argument is an integer, type next to `:`.**
+You may copy this template and fill in the blank values with information relevant to your chart. **Remember, if a parameter requires a string value, type inside `""`; if a  is an integer, type next to `:`.**

 ```json
 {